Top 10 Jazz Funk Albums

-The undisputed king, emperor, and Baby Moses of Jazz Funk, I once had a really heated debate with another corduroy and polo neck beard stroker about Donald Byrd’s influence on modern music – I said he was more influential than James Brown, the other cat rightly pointed out that I was wrong.
+The undisputed king of Jazz Funk, I once had a really heated debate about Donald Byrd’s influence on modern music – I argued he was more influential than James Brown, the other guy (my foe) rightly pointed out that I was wrong.
 Either way, total genius.

 Roy Ayers – A Shining Symbol (1993)

 One of the first records I bought was this, the blue Best of… compilation of Roy Ayers 70s hits, there was also a yellow volume, which featured mostly his 1980s output.
 Somehow he seems to have been around forever, and is still going strong.
-There’s not a single dud track on this whole record, which is a minor miracle by any era.
+There’s not a single dud track on this whole record.

 Bobbi Humphrey – Satin Doll (1974)

-Since Anchorman, the career life span of a Jazz flutist has been crippled, forever the butt of a cruel joke, but the joke’s on us, because a bit of flute cutting through a summer glare can be a thing of wonder.
+Since Anchorman, the career life span of a Jazz flutist has been crippled, but the joke’s on us, because a bit of flute cutting through a summer glare can be a thing of wonder.
 Bobbi Humphrey made some terrific records in the 1970s, and then one turkey in 1994 criminally called Passion Flute.
 This is her best album.

 Charles Earland – Anthology (2000)